Bethieieio/DDs_Diner/README.md

 My CSS passed threw with no errors.
 ![image](assets/css-validator.png)
 ### PEP8
+I had a couple of things that needed adjusting in my python code.
+1. This line was too long, I had to divide this line of code to short lines of code.
+2. Here I had an indentation that wasnt needed, I just deleted this.
+3. This part needed 2 blank spaces here in between the class and the imports.
+I only had one.
+4. I had some comments that did not start with '#', I didnt need this any more, so I removed the comments.
+5. At the end of the admin.py page, there was an empty line with a tab.
+I deleted this.
+5. After the code on this line, there was an extra space/tab that was not needed.
+I deleted this.
+6. Here I had one extra line between the code (3), so I removed one.

 installed pycodestyle which is a global command used pycodestyle to point out validation failure by running `pycodestyle --first */*.py`